BulkSecurityGeneratorProject/Cashcash/README.md

 Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.

+## Run for production

+- Change the password of cashcashUser in src/main/docker/app.yml and src/main/docker/config/application-prod.yml.

+- Start the app by running one of the docker compose file in src/main/docker: docker-compose -f ./app.yml up

+- Change the root password of mysql

+    mysql --host=192.168.1.2 --port=3306 -u root  -p

+    mysql> use mysql;
+    ERROR 1820 (HY000): You must reset your password using ALTER USER statement before executing this statement.

+    set password = password("123456");

 ## License

 This project is under the MIT License.
-See the [LICENSE](https://github.com/Winbee/Cashcash/blob/master/LICENSE) file for the full license text.
+See the [LICENCE](https://github.com/Winbee/Cashcash/blob/master/LICENCE) file for the full license text.

 [cashcash-image]: https://cdn.rawgit.com/Winbee/Cashcash/01e57c27/src/main/webapp/resources/images/cashcash.png